our fleet

 For Start Bareboating, (ASA 104, Bareboat Cruising), we use somewhat larger wheel steered yachts with inboard diesel engines and other appropriate equipment.
 Most of our Bareboat 104 courses are done on our Caribbean and Mediterranean trips in the British Virgin Islands, Croatia and Italy.
 These yachts range from 40 to 47 feet, balancing sailing ability with accommodations for a week’s sailing and vacationing.

-When we do Bareboat 104 courses locally, we use privately owned boats that are curated and vetted for the best experience for students attending.
+Just as with Basic Cruising 103, when we do Bareboat 104 courses locally we use instructors’ or other privately owned boats that are curated and vetted for the best experience for students attending.
 Already have your own cruising yacht, but need the 104 training and certification?
 Hit us up!
 If your boat is well suited to this course’s needs, the next course could be on your boat!